 Finally, in addition to familiar institutions such as parliaments and international organizations, my research examines the emergence of new political arenas in times of technological change.
 The rise of the Internet has rendered technology companies, expert communities, and transnational regulatory organizations politically relevant.
 How can we understand the operation, design, and political effects of these arenas?
 And their implications for legitimate and democratic governance?

 - What explains variation in national parliamentary oversight institutions in the EU?

 - What explains the spread of parliamentary institutions in international organizations?

-- Who participates in internet governance arenas, such as the Internet Engineering Task Force?
+- Who participates in internet governance arenas such as the Internet Engineering Task Force?
 Why does participation vary across countries and actors?
-What are the political implications of the technical decisions made in these arenas?
+What are the political implications of decisions made in these arenas?